 Michigan Loan Origination Act and Seller Financing, Including Land Contracts

-Much confusion has ensued since the passage in Congress of the so-called SAFE Act which mandated that all states, including Michigan, license, register and regulate the practices of “mortgage loan originators.”
-The direct question is who is a “mortgage loan originator” under the Michigan statute enacted pursuant to that mandate?
+Much confusion has ensued since the passage in Congress of the so-called SAFE Act.
+This Act mandated that all states, including Michigan, license, register and regulate the practices of “mortgage loan originators.”
+The direct question is, who is a “mortgage loan originator” under the Michigan statute enacted pursuant to that mandate?
 Perhaps it is best to work backwards.

 The problem lies in the definitions (Section 3) of the new statute.
 In Subsection (c), once again the statute only applies to residential four families or less.
 Subsection (s) defines “residential mortgage loans” as any loan primarily creating a security interest or equivalent on a dwelling (again, four units or less).
 Note: There is no mention of land contract in this definition, unlike the old statute.
 Subsection (f) says that a mortgage loan originator is any individual who basically offers or negotiates terms of a residential mortgage loan.
-Thus, if land contracts were included in a residential mortgage loan, a private investor who negotiates the sale of residential dwellings on a land contract could very well be required to be licensed and registered under the new Act.
+Thus, if land contracts were included in a residential mortgage loan, a private investor who negotiates the sale of residential dwellings on a land contract could very well need licensing and registration under the new Act.

-Exemptions are found in Section 5 of the new statute and the only relevant exemption would be an originator acting on behalf of an immediate family member or one selling one’s own personal residence.
+Section 5 contains exemptions of the new statute—the only relevant one being an originator acting on behalf of an immediate family member or one selling one’s own personal residence.
 Realtors are also exempt as long as they do not receive separate compensation from the lender for negotiating the terms of the loan.

-Thus, a private investor who sells residential real estate as defined by the statutes and retains a mortgage instrument to secure the installment price is going to be captured by the new statute.
-Such person has to be licensed no matter how many sales they engage in.
+Thus, a private investor who sells residential real estate as defined by the statutes and retains a mortgage instrument to secure the installment price will be captured by the new statute.
+Such person must be licensed no matter how many sales they engage in.
 If they work for an already licensed broker, they only have to be registered.
 As a practical matter, this absolutely kills mortgage financing technique in Michigan for private, non-institutional investors.

 So where does that leave land contracts?
 The Michigan Office of Financial and Insurance Regulation, which administers the statute, have opined that land contracts are not covered by the new statute.
 The Office of Financial Insurance Regulation may be just as confused as everyone given the legislative history and language.
 One can conclude that if the Michigan legislature intended to include land contracts in the new Loan Originator statute they would have plainly said so–just as they did in the old licensing act.
 Thus, by inaction, the legislature has indicated intent not to capture land contracts.